Stittsville Garage Doors (613) 777-6401

 Opener replacement vs. repair.
 Gear kits and circuit boards can save a LiftMaster that is otherwise sound; a 20-year-old unit with a cracked rail and weak motor may not be worth sinking parts into — we tell you which side of that line you are on.

 Panel matching and freight.
-Panel replacement starts at $400 per section because colour, emboss, and window layout must match.
+Panel work typically runs $250–$500 per section because colour, emboss, and window layout must match.
 Discontinued steel profiles in older Amberwood doors sometimes need creative matching or full-door conversation.

 After-hours emergency.
 A door stuck open in a snowstorm costs more than a tune-up booked for Tuesday afternoon — we are transparent about emergency rates when you call (613) 777-6401.